Photo by Salt Spring Island Conservancy

 Community Conservation Action Program

-The application period for the 2024-2025 grant year is closed.
+The application period for the 2026-2027 CCAP Grant Program is closed

 The WHC Board of Directors has committed up to $50K annually to continue to support small(er) organizations in making conservation achievements in their communities.